WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/SouthDakota/Regulatory/ReadME.md

-# "South Dakot Association of Rural Water Systems" Regulatory Overview Data Preparation for WaDE
+# South Dakot Association of Rural Water Systems Regulatory Overview Data Preparation for WaDE
 This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting Texas regulatory overlay area data, made available by the ["South Dakota Association of Rural Water Systems"]("https://opendata2017-09-18t192802468z-sdbit.opendata.arcgis.com/datasets/4a057946640c487d824eaee7ec5e6107_0/explore?location=44.285558%2C-100.253400%2C8.61"), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and cost-effective way.